 To quickly snap a JPEG screenshot of your map, click the ellipsis icon in the bottom toolbar and select "Capture screenshot".
 Note that the screenshot will be taken at your current position and scale on the map—if you'd like everything to be centered, click the zoom-fit icon in the zoom toolbar, or press

 When Kumu brings up your screenshot, you can right-click the image and select "Save image as..." to save the image to your computer.

-We aim to complete all PDF orders within 24 hours of receiving them (and we're usually much faster!).
-If you have an urgent PDF request, or you know in advance that we'll need to fill your order quickly, just let us know at the same email address, firstname.lastname@example.org.
+We aim to complete all PDF orders for personal accounts within one business day.
+If you have an urgent PDF request, or you know in advance that we'll need to fill your order quickly, just let us know at firstname.lastname@example.org.